pirey/blog/content/blog/customizing-vim-lightline/index.md

 ![Split](./split.png)

-I like the statusline to display full path (relative path) for current file, but when using split the space limited, so I adjust the filename to only show the filename.
+I like the statusline to display full path (relative path) for current file, but when using split the space is limited, so I adjust the filename to only show the filename.
 Moreover, I set the lineinfo and filetype component to "dissapear" on specific window width.

 The way to do that is by using custom component and bind it to a function we define.
 For example, this is how I setup the lineinfo component.